sammcj/github-action-dashboard/README.md

 # GitHub Action Dashboard

+This is a fork of [Chris Kinsman's GitHub Action Dashboard](https://github.com/ChrisKinsman/github-action-dashboard) with a number of updates and improvements.
+I may submit a pull request to the original repo at some point, but for now I'm just using this as a place to store my changes.

+---

 ![ScreenShot](https://github.com/ChrisKinsman/github-action-dashboard/blob/main/docs/images/ActionDashboardScreenShot.png)

 When our current CI/CD provider shutdown I found myself evaluating GitHub actions as an alternative.
 Great solution with one problem.
 There was no single pane of glass to see the status of all the builds in our GitHub organization.
 Instead you had to go into each repo, check the action status, etc.